msavin/Fetcher/README.md

 # Current Status

-Project is currently proof of concept to see if there any interest.
+Project is currently a proof of concept to see if there is any interest.
 You can see a demo at <a href="http://fetcher.meteor.com">http://fetcher.meteor.com</a>

 # API